Nigel2392/wagtail_fedit/README.md

 This is useful to not clutter session data too much.
 If `False`, the session ID will be generated each time the page is loaded.

+### `WAGTAIL_FEDIT_TRACK_LOCALES`

+Default: `False`

+Track the locales of the users across the views.

+**This sets the initial request.LANGUAGE_CODE (if available) in the shared context.**

+If this is false, there is no guarantee that the language of a saved field/model will be the same as it initially was, generally it will be - however this might mess up with Wagtail's `Page.locale` and the page not being available in the context afterwards.

 ## How your content is rendered

 (**Maintainer's note:** In my experience this doesn't mess the CSS up too much, or even at all for most content - **if** you don't get hyperspecific with your CSS selectors and structure your templates well.)